Documentation Index

 Prompt: What the agent should do

-is where you give the Agent instructions, written in a runbook
+The prompt is where you give the Agent instructions, written in a runbook

 format.
 Make sure any instructions you give are achievable using the tools